Splitting quasireductive supergroups and volumes of supergrassmannians: Defect subgroups

 all roots spaces $\g_{\alpha}$ have dimension $1|0$ or $0|1$; \item $\g$ admits a nondegenerate, invariant supersymmetric form $(-,-)$, which we fix. \end{enumerate} We say that $\alpha\in\Delta$ is either even or odd if the corresponding root space is of that parity.
 In this section we denote by $G$ a connected quasireductive algebraic supergroup with Lie superalgebra $\g$.

-\begin{lemma} For any $h\in\h$ the centralizer $\g^h$ is a direct sum of a contragredient Lie superalgebras and a subalgebra of $\h$. \end{lemma} \begin{proof} Without loss of generality we may assume that $\alpha(h)\in\mathbb Q$ for all roots $\alpha$.
+\begin{lemma} For any $h\in\h$ the centralizer $\g^h$ is the direct product of a contragredient Lie superalgebras and a subalgebra of $\h$. \end{lemma} \begin{proof} Without loss of generality we may assume that $\alpha(h)\in\mathbb Q$ for all roots $\alpha$.
 We have the decomposition